fleetdm/fleet/handbook/engineering/README.md

 4. Fork the relevant repo/s (nvd and/or vulnerabilities) and configure them to use the relevant tag (e.g. VULN_TAG_12345)
 5. Hand over the forked repo/s to QA for testing
 6. Wait for QA approval (see QA process below)
-7. After successful QA → Change the tag in [nvd](https://github.com/fleetdm/nvd) and/or [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repos (Using a PR)
+7. After successful QA, change the tag in the [nvd](https://github.com/fleetdm/nvd) and/or [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repositories (Using a PR)

 #### Dev work in nvd and/or vulnerabilities repo/s
 1. Fork [nvd](https://github.com/fleetdm/nvd) and/or [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repo/s
 2. Create a new PR and merge the new code into them
-6. Hand over the forked repo/s to QA for testing
+3. Hand over the forked repo/s to QA for testing
-7. Wait for QA approval (see changes below)
+4. Wait for QA approval (see changes below)
-8. After successful QA create a PR and merge into [nvd](https://github.com/fleetdm/nvd) and/or [vulnerabilities](https://github.com/fleetdm/vulnerabilities)
+5. After successful QA create a PR and merge into [nvd](https://github.com/fleetdm/nvd) and/or [vulnerabilities](https://github.com/fleetdm/vulnerabilities)

 #### QA process:
 1. Create test servers